-Here you will find contributions from conference the Biodiversity Exploratories were involved in or organised.
+Here you will find contributions from events the Biodiversity Exploratories were involved in or organised.

 The Biodiversity Exploratories Office (BEO) organises an assembly of all BE-members once a year.
 These meetings are very lively, communicative and of great importance for the scientific exchange within the research platform.
 They are a great opportunity to meet all project members and strengthen further collaboration and synthesis, as well as hearing key speaker and stakeholders and their needs.